-Whilst these ideas might help students that just need a bit of settling and enable them to meet other like-minded kids, I’m not for a second suggesting that they are a quick fix to solving more serious friendship issues.
+Whilst these ideas might help students that just need a bit of settling in school and help to enable them to meet other like-minded kids, I’m not for a second suggesting that they are a quick fix to solving more serious friendship issues.
 Lunch time activities, of course, need staffing and teachers are busy at lunch already helping with extended essays, choir rehearsals, drama meetings, swim meets and so on.
 Staffing is always going to be a challenge though perhaps teachers who run lunchtime activities could have their after school commitments reduced.
 It’s just a thought.
 Even better, why not get the senior students run lunch time activities for younger kids.
-I know Betsy used to love going to Year 2 to read with the little ones.
+I know my daughter Betsy used to love going to Year 2 to read with the little ones.
 It doesn’t have to be reading though and activities could be as varied as yoga, radio club or even line-dancing.(I’ve no idea why that came to mind!)
 Draw on the kids’ own passions.

 A Cautionary Note